peteihis/BoundingSphere-3D-GeoFit/README.md

 ## Current status

-The version 0.02 was updated to the forum on the 4th of May 2019.
+The version **0.02 for Art of Illusion** was updated to the forum on the 4th of May 2019.
 This version comes with methods to fit a sphere on
-- a set of 3D points
+- a set of 3D points as `Vec3[]`
-- an object that has vertex pased visualizato mesh available
+- an object that is placed in a scene
-- a selestion of obects like above
+- a selection of objects in a scene

-For basic bench marking the package comes an implementation of Ritter's algorithm.
-The implementaion is adapted to work with vectors rather than individual x-, y- and z-coordinates.
-This is just handy though Ritter's method does not necessarily benefit from that as it does not use the typical vector tools like dot- or cross-products.

-## Testing and bench marking

-On the way....
-Slow, but still.

 ## Future plans

-I'm planning on separating the core of the algorithm into a more generic (less Art of Illusion dependent) single method class that might be easier to copy and modify.
-Hopefully one day there will be a stand alone .jar to demo it. :)
+I'm planning on doing some bechmarking.
+Also I might separate the core of the algorithm into a more generic (less Art of Illusion dependent) single method class, that might be easier to copy and modify.
+Hopefully one day there will be a stand-alone .jar to demo it. :)